 3. Discuss repayment terms if you have a change in your financial status.

 Whether you’re dealing with a private collection agency or the federal government, get in touch with your lender as soon as possible if you know you’re unable to stick to your current payment plan.
 Your lender does not know your financial status.
 During the pandemic, many people have faced job loss or seen fewer hours and greater expenses.

 Let your lender know what financial hardship you have faced and how much you can afford to repay.
 Often, you can create a new payment agreement that will include your current financial needs.
 You may even be able to opt for temporary deferment of your loans, though this could lead to higher interest rates over time.

 Need Help With Wage Garnishment?

-Dealing with wage garnishment can cause a great deal of frustration.
+Dealing with ways on how to stop student loan wage garnishment can cause a great deal of frustration.
 Silver Tax Group can help.
 Contact us today to speak with an expert about any student loan wage garnishment questions you might have.